-I’ve always tested well, even on pop quizzes, so when I took this quiz
+I’ve always tested well, even on pop quizzes, so when I took

 on the Pew Research Center website to find out just “How Millennial” I am, my results were on par with my academic trajectory of achievement.

 As a part of what Pew defines as “the most educated generation in American history,” this should be somewhat expected, of course.

 This 14-question “scientific nationwide survey” (that I stumbled upon while taking a break from my ever-growing to-do list) evaluated my likes and interests to tell me how closely I align with the rest of my generation and where I compared to the other ones.
 To do this, the good folks at Pew posed a collection of non-sequitur inquiries about whether I had tattoos, where my piercings were, and other very scientific things.

 The Pew Research Center is doing a yearlong series of reports that “explore the behaviors, values and opinions of today’s teens and twenty-somethings.”
 This kind of study requires the supposition that we Millennials are different in some way—and that we are homogenous in our difference—making us worth studying, trashing, and talking about.

 And talking about us, they are.
 Defined (and distinguished) by our diversity, confidence, acceptance, higher levels of educational attainment, and connectedness, we are also the subjects of quite a few tirades in the media from members of the Baby Boomer set who spew the word “Millennial” like some sort of epithet.

 , and opinions published by people who make